HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-3 Authorized Frequencies.md

 #### Operating Near Band Edges

-> **Key Information:** You should not set your transmit frequency exactly at the edge of an amateur band or sub-band. *Calibration error in the transmitter frequency display*, *modulation sidebands extending beyond the band edge*, and *transmitter frequency drift* could all push part of your signal out of band. {{< link id="T1B09" >}}
+> **Key Information:** You should not set your transmit frequency exactly at the edge of an amateur band or sub-band.
+Calibration error in the transmitter frequency display, modulation sidebands extending beyond the band edge, and transmitter frequency drift could all push part of your signal out of band. {{< link id="T1B09" >}}

 It's good practice to stay a few kHz inside the band when you transmit, giving yourself a safety margin.
 Most experienced hams do this without thinking about it, just to be on the safe side.
 It's always better to err on the side of caution and keep your signals well within the authorized limits.